-- During the course of Akuva 2017-18, the participants get together four times.
-Each session lasts for three hours.
+- During the course of Akuva 2018–19, the participants got together eight times.
+Each session lasted for three hours.

-- In each session the coaches discuss three to four main themes.
+- In each session we discussed three to four themes.

-- The coaches have one-on-one talks with me after the first joint session and after the last one.
+- The coaches have one-on-one talks with Harri Mannonen at least twice (after the first joint session and after the last one).

-- A personalized coach education plan and career plan are put together.
+- A personalised coach education plan and career plan are put together.